49 Years Ago: Merle Haggard’s ‘Okie From Muskogee’ Album Is Released

-Forty-seven years ago today, on Dec.
-29, 1969, Merle Haggard‘s Okie From Muskogee album was released.
-The record, along with the title track, both soared to the top of the charts.
+Forty-nine years ago today, on Dec.
+29, 1969, Merle Haggard's Okie From Muskogee album was released.
+The record, along with the title track, soared to the top of the charts.

 "We wrote it to be satirical originally," Haggard explains.
 "But then people latched onto it, and it really turned into this song that looked into the mindset of people so opposite of who and where we were.
 My dad's people.
 He's from Muskogee."